Holidays in Calella

 Calella has 3km of golden coastline, with sweeps of sand so wide the beaches rarely feel crowded.
-Favourite beach activities in Calella include hiring a jet-ski and zipping across the water at break-neck speed or plunging into the turquoise depths with diving lessons.
-Join in with a beach volleyball game or grab a good lounger and work on your tan.
+If you're looking for beach activities in Calella, why not hire a jet-ski and zip across the water or take a diving lesson?
+Join in with a beach volleyball game or grab a lounger and work on your tan.
 The beaches are lined with a good selection of cafes, restaurants and shops, so you won’t have to go far to grab an ice cream or some lunch.

 Calella has a modern resort centre with all the facilities you’ll need, including a good choice of restaurants, bars and shops.
 Beside the new development is the historic part of the town.
 Spend an afternoon exploring the narrow streets clustered around the church of Santa Maria, or admire the views from Calella’s emblem, the old lighthouse.
 There are plenty of things to do on your holiday to Calella, particuarly out in the countryside, where the rolling hills rise sharply from sea level and provide mesmerising coastal views.
 Spend some time exploring the walking trails or visit a golf course.